pqnelson/pqnelson.github.com/wiki/note-taking/zettelkasten/brain-metaphor.md

 you form new memories in the location.

 Importantly, the "multiple trace theory" contends that re-indexing occurs when a memory trace gets re-activated.
+(I only mention this because it seems the 'keyword index' Luhmann uses is analogous to Hippocampal index neurons.)

 ## How did Luhmann use this?

 Johannes Schmidt writes in [Niklas Luhmann’s Card Index: The Fabrication of Serendipity](https://pub.uni-bielefeld.de/download/2942471/2942472/jschmidt_niklas%20luhmann%27s%20card%20index_%20sociologica_2018_12-1.pdf)
-(§6) pages 58--59 (footnotes removed):
+(§6) pages 58--59 (footnotes removed)
+about specifically how this slip 9/8b relates to the keyword index in Luhmann's Zettelkasten:

 > Whereas the index to the first collection was still of fairly manageable size with its 1,250 entries, the continuous updates of the index --- as another part of the data base maintenance --- to the second collection ultimately resulted in 3,200 entries.
 Contrary to the subject index of a book, the file’s keyword index makes no claim to providing a complete list of all cards in the collection that refer to a specific term.
 Rather, Luhmann typically listed only one to four places where the term could be found in the file, the idea being that all other relevant entries in the collection could be quickly identified via the internal system of references described above.
 As Luhmann noted, this concept goes back to the general structure of the brain modeled by W.R.
 Ashby: the capacity of the brain does not derive from a huge number of point-to-point-accesses but on the relations between the nodes (i.e. notes).
 Therefore, by contrast, the large number of words listed in the keyword index indicates that this list itself was at least intended to meet the standard of (thematic) completeness, i.e. complexity of the index file.

-Johannes Schmidt writes in [Niklas Luhmann’s Card Index: Thinking Tool,  Communication Partner, Publication Machine](https://pub.uni-bielefeld.de/download/2942475/2942530/jschmidt_2016_niklas%20luhmanns%20card%20index.pdf)
+Elsewhere, Johannes Schmidt writes in [Niklas Luhmann’s Card Index: Thinking Tool,  Communication Partner, Publication Machine](https://pub.uni-bielefeld.de/download/2942475/2942530/jschmidt_2016_niklas%20luhmanns%20card%20index.pdf)
-(pg 17, most footnotes removed):
+(pg 17, most footnotes removed) about how the links on slips of paper were intended to facilitate exploration and connecting ideas in surprising ways:

 > Luhmann himself called his system of references a “web-like system” (_spinnenartiges System_).
 This metaphor suggests interpreting it along network-theoretical lines.
 A key feature explaining the productivity of this filing system is its potential for enabling ‘short cuts’, i.e., the fact that a reference may lead to a completely different (both in terms of subject and location), distant region in the network (file).
 Luhmann himself considered this feature, which counteracted the collection’s primary system of organization, to be of crucial significance: “The references must not capture collective concepts that aggregate key aspects but must selectively lead away from the material subsumed under them”[35] so that they facilitate interpretations and contextualizations of his notes that differed from those intended when creating and initially integrating the notes in the file system.
 >